This post will be updated often as I find new ones to review.

 Premise: a serial killer murders eleven women and badly wounds the cop who is nearest to catching him, then disappears.
 Korea has a statute of limitations on murder, and at one time it used to be just fifteen years.
 On the eve of that statute of limitations, Lee Do Suk comes forward publishing a book titled “I’m a Killer,” outlining the first ten murders of the serial killer and sharing details only the killer and the police could have known.
 He’s incredibly handsome, so fan clubs arise supporting him, groupies follow him, he gets talk show and other television gigs, and family members of his victims try to kill him, while the cop has to do his job and keep him from being killed.
 There are a couple of very interesting twists here.
 One of them I saw coming, the other I didn’t.

-The show does bring up issues of fandom, the strange disregard for evil behavior by fans, and the shallowness of celebrity culture (one of the reporters asks the killer about his skin care regimen).
+The show does bring up issues of fandom, the strange disregard for evil behavior by fans, and the shallowness of celebrity culture- one of the reporters asks the killer about his skin care regimen, which disgusts even him.
 (This is pretty ironic considering the reaction of Park Si Ho’s real life fans later when he faced what looked to me like a very credible accusation of a particularly ugly date rape).

 I’m thinking if you like the Chuck Bronson style revenge films, you’ll probably like this.
-I didn’t realize what I was getting into until I already had to finish the film because not getting a conclusion was going to be harder to deal with than watching the whole thing.
+I didn’t realize what I was getting into until I already had gotten to the point where I was compelled to finish the film because not getting a conclusion was going to be harder to deal with than watching the whole thing.
 Be aware that I don’t use the term brutal here lightly.
-All that said, I also have to say the acting and the plot were incredibly well done.
+All that said, I also have to say the acting and the plot were incredibly well done, and the social commentary, again, was scathing and surgically razor sharp.

 Premise: “A not so smart female killer (Song Ji Hyo) is hired to kill a popular singer (Kim Jae Joong).
 The killer then kidnaps the popular singer and tries to kill him in a bold manner which the customer requested, but the police arrive.”
 The police are staking out the same motel where she’s kidnapped the singer.
 They are looking for another assassin known as The Jackal.
 Mistakes, potential hilarity, and confusion ensue.
 A crazed fan shows up and tries to hurt the singer, putting the would be assassin in the strange position of having to rescue him and the subsequent bonding over that bizarre reversal occurs, while both are trying to avoid police attention because he doesn’t need another scandal, and she, of course, is a criminal.